M66B/FairEmail/FAQ.md

 Moreover, a theme is more than just a few colors.
 For example themes with a yellow accent color use a darker link color for enough contrast.

+The Material You theme, a more dynamic theme introduced in Android 12, is supported.

 The theme colors are based on the color circle of [Johannes Itten](https://en.wikipedia.org/wiki/Johannes_Itten).